Learning to summarize from human feedback: Further model training details

 For reward modeling, we initialize to the supervised baseline, but with a reward head on top with weights initialized according to $\mathcal{N}(0, 1/(d_{model} + 1))$ \cite{glorot2010understanding}.
 We train for one epoch, decaying the learning rate with a cosine schedule, using an initial learning rate chosen from a log linear sweep of at least 7 values.
 We also sweep over between 3 and 10 seeds, and choose the reward model that performs best on the development portion of the validation set, as we find that both the data iteration order and reward head initialization affect results \cite{dodge2020fine}.
 For our main results, the 1.3B and 6.7B reward models had learning rates of 1.5e-5 and 5e-6, respectively.
 We use a batch size of 64, and run for a single epoch.

 For PPO, we run with separate policy and value networks, initializing our policies to the supervised baseline, and our value functions to the reward model.
+We set $\gamma = 1$ and $\lambda = 0.95$ for the advantage estimation \cite{schulman2016gae} and do 4 epochs of optimization for each batch of rollouts.
 We used a linear learning rate decay schedule, with initial learning rates of 1.5e-5 for the 1.3B model and 7e-6 for the 6.7B model, based on small amounts of experimentation and rough model size extrapolation.
 We used a KL coefficient of 0.05 for both of the main runs we report results for (except when we explicitly vary this value in the reward model optimization graphs).
 We use a batch size of 512 for the 1.3B model and 256 for the 6.7B model, and run for 1 million episodes.